-Benevolent Council meets at the call of the Chairperson to provide grants to active members who demonstrate extreme financial need due to prolonged illness, accident or emergency.
+Benevolent Council meets at the call of the Chairperson to provide grants to active members who demonstrate extreme financial need due to prolonged illness, accident, or emergency.
 Council may also recommend other ways and means to assist members in distress.

 Council members meet after the school day, a minimum of six times between September and the end of June, to consider applications from members.
-The work of Benevolent Council requires of its members an empathy with members' difficulties, the ability to offer creative solutions and a high commitment to Federation members.
+Benevolent Council requires of its members an empathy with members' difficulties, a consideration for fiduciary responsibilities, the ability to offer creative solutions, and a high commitment to Federation members.